-Audiences set sail on a brand new adventure with Captain Jack Sparrow and a crew of new friends with the release Pirates of the Caribbean: Dead Men Tell No Tales.
+Audiences set sail on a brand new adventure with Captain Jack Sparrow and a crew of new friends with the release of Disney‘s Pirates of the Caribbean: Dead Men Tell No Tales.
 Directing the latest installment of the Pirates franchise were Joachim Rønning and Espen Sandberg, who discussed the influence the first film had on the script for Dead Men Tell No Tales and the importance of creating a backstory for Jack Sparrow during an interview with Collider.

 Joachim Rønning and Espen Sandberg elobrated on how the first film influenced their approach to the fifth, particularly regarding how much screen time each character should be given.